|part# SG8012H Epoxy Fiberglass Hull Kit

 Please note: This is a sample listing.
 If you do not see your hull listed, please ask.

 This rc boat hull is designed for a 67 nitro powered engine.
-Some of my customers use electric power motors with some small modifications.
+Some of my customers use electric power motors with this hull kit.

 Click on boat name to see photo of boat.